 - Roads End Hike – 2.6 mi, 15 ft, easy

 - Devil’s Punchbowl State Natural Area – quick stop and you can see it from the parking lot.
 Doesn’t look all that special unless you go at sunset.

 Newport – Mile 141

-- Marine Discovery Cruise – the Sealife cruise takes approximately 2 hours, where they look for gray whales, harbor porpoise, seals, sea lions, pelicans, bald eagles, and marine birds (depending on the time of year).
+- Marine Discovery Cruise – the Sealife cruise takes ~2 hours, where they look for gray whales, harbor porpoise, seals, sea lions, pelicans, and bald eagles (depending on the time of year).

 - Historic Newport Bayfront – See the sea lions on the public piers and private docks.
-It has a nice view of the Yaquina Bay Bridge and is also a nice area to do some souvenir shopping.
+It has a nice view of the Yaquina Bay Bridge and has some nice souvenir shopping.

 - Rogue Ales Brewery / Brewer’s on the Bay – this was named one of the top 50 American breweries by Beer Advocate and is on the Newport Historic Bayfront.